frutiger/bdemeta/README.md

 package groups.
 It can also run all the unit tests for a particular package group.

-`bde-meta` supports finding package groups across [disconnected directory structures](#roots), [arbitrary flags](#flags) for any given dependency, and [dependencies that are not actually package groups](#units).
+`bdemeta` supports finding package groups across [disconnected directory structures](#roots), [arbitrary flags](#flags) for any given dependency, and [dependencies that are not actually package groups](#units).